Document

 Submit these forms at the beginning of each financial year to avoid the whole hassle of additional TDS deduction and subsequent refund from the IT Department.

-Please read out the detailed article on this here, where we have discussed provisions of section 80TTB.
-If the senior citizen’s interest income from all FDs with a bank is less than Rs 50,000 in a year, the bank cannot deduct any TDS.
+Please read the detailed article on this here, where we discuss the provisions of section 80TTB.
+If the senior citizen’s interest income from all FDs with a bank is less than Rs.50,000 in a year, the bank cannot deduct any TDS.

 Banks and other financial institutions deduct tax at source(TDS) before paying you the interest income on FD.